sebastien-relier/SangerQuant/README.md

 ## How to Identify Mismatches De Novo
 1. Access the De Novo Mismatch Identification Tool -Navigate to Analyses > Find mismatches in the menu.

-3. Select Samples
+2. Select Samples
-    - From the list, use your left mouse button to select the samples you want to analyze.
+-From the list, use your left mouse button to select the samples you want to analyze.
 4. Load the Reference Sequence
-    - Paste your reference sequence in FASTA format into the textbox below the sample list.
+-Paste your reference sequence in FASTA format into the textbox below the sample list.
-    -
 5. Navigate the Mismatch Plot
-    - Use your scroll wheel to zoom in or out.
+-Use your scroll wheel to zoom in or out.
-    - Click on a bar of interest to display its position in the main window.
+-Click on a bar of interest to display its position in the main window.
 6. Export the Mismatch Plot
-    - Click the Export button to save the plot.
+-Click the Export button to save the plot.

+## How to Edit the Sanger Trace
+### Trim Low-Quality Portions of the Trace
+1. Access the Trace Trimming Tool
+-Navigate to Edit > Trim.

+3. Select Traces to Trim
+-From the list, use your left mouse button to select the traces you want to trim.
+-A plot showing Peak Quality (Phred Score) vs. Peak Position will appear.
+Higher values indicate better quality.

+4. Define the Area to Trim
+- Left-click on the red vertical lines and drag them along the x-axis.
+- The area between the red lines will be kept, while the outer shaded areas will be trimmed.

+5. Trim the Sequence
+- Click Trim to apply the changes.
+- (Optional) To undo, click Untrim.

+### Reverse-Complement the Trace

+1. Navigate to Edit > Reverse_complement.
+- Check or uncheck the checkbox to reverse-complement the selected Sanger trace.

-## Change trace appearance
+## How to change trace appearance
 - Show/Hide the sequence below the trace by clicking on "Trace" and Check/Uncheck "Show_sequence"
 - Fill/Unfill the area under curve by clicking on "Trace" and Check/UnCheck "Fill"
 - Adjust peaks height through moving the left slidebar below the trace on the right